-Hysterical panic has engulfed the world after the United States and the Soviet Union simultaneously detonate nuclear devices and have caused the orbit of the Earth to alter, sending it hurtling towards the sun.- Written by Fernando <email@example.com>
+Hysterical panic has engulfed the world after the United States and the Soviet Union simultaneously detonate nuclear devices causing a change to the nutation (axis of rotation) of the Earth.- Written by Fernando <email@example.com>

 After the super-powers accidentally set off H-bombs simultaneously the staff at Fleet Street's Daily Express report dramatic changes to the world's climate.
 As London swelters and the Thames starts to run dry the paper's staff finally get the Government to admit that the earth's axis has shifted.
 Eventually they discover that the full truth is far worse even than this.- Written by Jeremy Perkins <firstname.lastname@example.org>